Plumbing AEO - How To Get More Leads From Google's AI Overviews

 Google Business Profile (GBP) is no longer just a Maps listing: it is the primary feed that trains local AI knowledge graphs about your business.
 Consistency across your GBP, website, and third-party directories is how AI confirms that the plumbing company it found on one platform is the same trusted entity it found on another.

 A fully optimized GBP lists every service individually (not just "plumbing"), carries a clear description written at a plain reading level, and is seeded with Q&As that resolve common high-friction questions: "Are your technicians background checked?" or "Do you handle permits for sewer replacements?"
 Photos should be real (branded fleet vehicles, uniformed technicians, actual job sites), not stock images.
 AI increasingly cross-references GBP data with on-site schema; inconsistencies between the two erode entity trust rather than build it.
+For a market-specific walk through how a complete Business Profile now feeds the local AI answer, and how paid ads and AI visibility reinforce each other, see our guide to Los Angeles plumber local SEO.

 Off-Site Signals That Seal the Recommendation